Explore holidays in Kalkan

 Set against a breathtaking mountain backdrop, Kalkan sits on Turkey’s stunning Turquoise Coast: a cosmopolitan, vibrant resort perfect for exploring the timeless beauty of ancient Lycia's pine-clad shores.
 The pretty town centre is a treasure trove of narrow streets, whitewashed Ottoman Greek houses and inviting boutiques.
 It's also famous for its harbourside lounge bars and rooftop restaurants serving a variety of delicious food with impeccable service.

 Our guests return to Kalkan year after year.
-To find out why, visit our collection of luxury villas and hotels – and, if you book a holiday there in 2018, we'll include a complimentary hamam experience and a day trip along the Turquoise Coast in a traditional wooden gület.
+To find out why, visit our collection of luxury villas and hotels – and, if you book your 2019 Kalkan holiday with Simpson Travel, we'll include a complimentary hamam experience and a day trip along the Turquoise Coast in a traditional wooden gület.

 A selection of our holidays in Kalkan